 Here is some information about shooting.
-Whether you are interested in hockey because you love the game, or even if you are the type of person who normally loves sports betting and other forms of gambling like casino games, it always helps to know a little bit more about the game.
 Most of these ideas were developed from a shooting clinic that I helped Ron Ellis (former Toronto Maple Leaf) give to several groups of female hockey players at the Hockey Hall of Fame in Toronto (during the week of August 29th - September 1st, 1994).

 This is the most important shot.
 It's the shot that so many young Canadians/Americans learn in their living room at a very young age.
 The most important thing is the weight transfer.
 The weight transfer is like a lot of other sports such as baseball and golf.
 Your weight will transfer from your back to your front leg.
 Stand perpendicular to your target with your stick cupped on the puck and the puck behind your back foot.
 Transfer your weight as you move the puck forward, and follow through.
 As you are sliding the puck forward on the ice, quickly reverse your wrists to make the puck rise more.
 A low or a high follow through will determine how high the puck goes.
 When you finish your follow through, your stick should be pointing towards your target.
 I find that I get more power on my shot when I start with the puck closer to the heel of my stick (than to the toe).